José Saramago: Nobel Prize in Literature

-The Swedish Academy selected Saramago as 1998 recipient of the Nobel Prize for Literature.
-The announcement came when he was about to fly to Germany for the Frankfurt Book Fair, and caught both him and his editor by surprise.
+The Swedish Academy selected Saramago as the 1998 recipient of the Nobel Prize for Literature.
+The announcement came when he was about to fly out of Germany after the Frankfurt Book Fair, and caught both him and his editor by surprise.
 The Nobel committee praised his "parables sustained by imagination, compassion and irony", and his "modern skepticism" about official truths.
+The choice of Saramago was generally well received internationally, but was heavily criticized by the bourgeois press in his home country and also by the Vatican City who questioned the decision on political grounds and called it "yet another ideologically slanted award."